mozilla/teach-api/README.md

 * `DEFAULT_FROM_EMAIL` is the default email address to use for various automated correspondence from the site manager(s), such as password resets.
 Defaults to `webmaster@localhost`.
+* `TEACH_STAFF_EMAILS` is a comma-separated list of email addresses representing people who should be emailed whenever a Webmaker Club is created, or something else notable (but also non-technical) is done on the site.
 * `EMAIL_BACKEND_URL` is a URL representing the email backend to use.
   Examples include `console:`, `smtp://hostname:port`, and `smtp+tls://user:pass@hostname:port`.
 Mandrill can also be used